lambient86/sea-of-fortune/README.md

 ## Advanced Topics

 ### Networked Multiplayer
 **Sea of Fortune** will feature fully functional networked multiplayer, supporting up to 4 players in one world.
 Players can interact through in game and explore the vast oceans and islands the world has to offer.
-Players will communicate to one another through Peer-to-Peer (P2P) networking, fogoing the need for a central server.
+Players will communicate to one another through Peer-to-Peer (P2P) networking, forgoing the need for a central server.
 #### Team
 - Mark Zarroli
 - Theo Zervos